visgl/hubble.gl/CONTRIBUTING.md

 # 5. Installs JavaScript dependencies
 yarn

+# 6. Installs other JavaScript dependencies
 yarn bootstrap

-# 6. Tests to make sure install went smoothly
+# 7. Tests to make sure install went smoothly
 yarn test

-# 7. Hubble.gl is intended for use with mapbox https://www.mapbox.com/
+# 8. Hubble.gl is intended for use with mapbox https://www.mapbox.com/
 export MapboxAccessToken=<your_access_token_here>

-# 8. Start up hubble.gl example project
+# 9. Start up hubble.gl example project
 # Optional: cd to a directory within the examples folder.
-If done, repeat steps 5 & 6
+If you do, repeat step 5 before doing this next step
 yarn start-local
 ```